uktrade/data-hub-frontend/docs/Code review guidelines.md

 - A Pull Request is not the forum for architectural review.
 Once work is at such a level of maturity that it exists in a PR, all the architectural considerations should have been handled already.
-If work contains anything particularly unusual in terms of its approach, that should have been discussed at one of the fortnightly Developer Huddles, well in advance of starting work on the actual code.
+If work contains anything particularly unusual in terms of its approach, that should have been discussed at one of the weekly Developer Huddles, well in advance of starting work on the actual code.

 #### Language